sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/debug-cart.md

 (void)(*((volatile short*)(CARTRIDGE_ROM3 + ('A'<<1))));
 ```

+Characters are encoded on address lines A8–A1, so each cartridge read generates one output byte.
+This makes the debug channel extremely fast and usable even in timing-critical code.

 To receive the debug output, the Raspberry Pi Pico on the SidecarTridge Multi-device exposes a **USB serial port**.
 On modern operating systems, no special drivers are required.
 Any terminal program that supports serial ports can be used.
 Because this is **not a physical UART**, the configured baud rate does not matter.

 {: .note }
-When using USB debug output, connecting the Pico to a laptop running on battery power can help avoid ground loop issues.
-This is usually not required, but may improve stability if you see unreliable serial output.
+When using USB debug output, connecting the Pico to a laptop running on battery power may help avoid ground loop issues.
+This is usually not required, but can improve stability if you see unreliable serial output.

 ## 🖥️ Using a Serial Terminal